UmutcanMert/system-programming-project2-threads/README.md

 if an animal status is made DEAD by itself or by hunters, then its associated thread should free all its resources and terminate its running.

 Note: You can do this by letting the thread check its status before running/moving.

-## Grading
-~33 main
-~33 hunter
-~33 animal

-I may add some tests later for auto grading..
-You may need to submit multiple times.

-I have a limited github, so it is best you complete the assignment on your computer then submit it from github, if it is possible..